Rywent/CalculationOfElectricityConsumption/README.md

 ## Requirements

 - .NET Core 3.1 or later / .NET 5 or later
-- Windows OS (due to usage of PerformanceCounter API)
+- Windows OS (due to usage of LibreHardwareMonitor)
 - Basic knowledge of running console applications

 ---